 Diversifying the portfolio in mid market Core infrastructure and primary PPP projects.
-The Company committed to invest £114 million in the year to the end of March 2015, in 45% holdings in two oil terminals in the Netherlands and Belgium alongside its existing partner Oiltanking and in five new primary PPP projects, taking advantage of the Investment Adviser's capabilities across a broad spectrum of the infrastructure market.
+The Company committed to invest £114 million in the year to the end of March 2015, in 45% holdings in two oil terminals in the Netherlands and Belgium alongside its existing partner Oiltanking (as described in the case study opposite) and in five new primary PPP projects (see page 23), taking advantage of the Investment Adviser's capabilities across a broad spectrum of the infrastructure market.
 The Investment Adviser has the skills and network to continue to access attractive investment opportunities and, as a result, whilst remaining disciplined in its approach, the Company is well placed to continue to invest at attractive risk-adjusted returns.

-Building partnerships for new investment, leveraging the Investment Adviser's network and expertise - during the year our strategy to build strong partnerships delivered the new investments in the Oiltanking companies and in three additional primary PPP projects through our joint venture with Heijmans NV, a leading Dutch construction contractor.
+Building partnerships for new investment, leveraging the Investment Adviser's network and expertise.
+During the year our strategy to build strong partnerships delivered the new investments in the Oiltanking companies and in three additional primary PPP projects through our joint venture with Heijmans NV, a leading Dutch construction contractor.

 Continuing to manage the assets in the India Fund, with the objective of realising value over the next few years.
-During the year, the Investment Adviser sold approximately 54% of the India Fund's holding in Adani Power.
+During the year, the Investment Adviser sold approximately 54% of the India Fund's holding in Adani Power, as described on page 23.